Food Fraud & Toxicology

 Leerdoelen

-The student will, under supervision, analyze a food fraud OR an environmental crime case-study by collecting and examining food or environmental samples, applying relevant chemical analytical techniques, obtain and interpret data and report the toxicological implications in relation to the forensic research question, and report the results in a structured and comprehensible manner, adhering to applicable quality standards and legal requirements.
+The student will, under supervision, analyze a food fraud case-study by collecting and examining food samples, applying relevant chemical analytical techniques, obtain and interpret data and report the toxicological implications in relation to the forensic research question, and report the results in a structured and comprehensible manner, adhering to applicable quality standards and legal requirements.

 Theory

-The student can describe theoretical concepts and principles of e.g. food and environmental toxicology, organ toxicology, toxicokinetics, toxicodynamics, risk assessment, and analytical (spectroscopic) techniques that are relevant in forensic applications.
+The student can describe theoretical concepts and principles of e.g. food toxicology, organ toxicology, toxicokinetics, toxicodynamics, risk assessment, and analytical (spectroscopic) techniques that are relevant in forensic applications.

 Practical